isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 behaviour of subatomic particles and fundamental forces except gravity.
-He explained, "therefore to understand the origin of the universe, we will need a unified theory of gravity and the standard model of the quantum world," and how string theory "is a leading candidate for the 'theory of everything' in physics."</p>
+He explained, "therefore to understand the origin of the universe, we will need a unified theory of gravity and the standard model of the quantum world," which is where string theory comes in.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Assoc.
 Prof. Tan presenting his talk, &quot;String Theory: A Flash Introduction.&quot;" src="/images/DSC00148__1_.jpg">
 </div>